“The Alba Madonna” by Raphael

 “The Alba Madonna” by Raphael depicts three figures all looking at the cross; they represent the Madonna with the Christ Child and Saint John the Baptist as a child.
-The figures are grouped to the left in the round composition, and the outstretched arm of the Madonna and the resting elbow on the stump with her enveloping cloak balance the group image.
+The figures are grouped to the left in the round composition.
+The outstretched arm of the Madonna and the resting elbow on the stump with her enveloping cloak balance the group image.

-Raphael painted this painting while he was in Florence and shows a landscape backdrop which places the scene in a Tuscan setting.
-Saint John the Baptist was the patron of Florence, making his presence here in a Florentine setting symbolic and relevant to his audience.
+Raphael painted this painting while he was in Florence and showed a landscape backdrop that places the scene in a Tuscan setting.
+Saint John the Baptist was the patron of Florence, making his presence here in a Florentine environment, which was symbolic and relevant to his audience.

 Raphael’s study of what became the Alba Madonna, with other sketches

 The painting is the first of a series of full-length figure compositions that portray the apocryphal encounter between the Child Jesus and the boy Baptist.
-In Christian traditions, the boy Baptist is supposed to have recognised Christ as the Redeemer even in their childhood, Raphael makes this clear by letting Christ take the cross from John.
+In Christian traditions, the boy Baptist is supposed to have recognized Christ as the Redeemer even in their childhood, Raphael makes this clear by letting Christ take the cross from John.

 Leonardo’s influence on Raphael is evident in this composition by the arrangement of the figures into a pyramidal composition.
 This pyramidal composition is something that Raphael would have studied in Leonardo’s famous drawing of “The Virgin and Child with St. Anne”, which was in another church in Florence, where Raphael studied for four years.